Showing posts with label T. Kingfisher. Show all posts

 In the course of the book, readers briefly get to see the happily-ever-afters of the two previous couples, which I enjoyed.
 I liked the fully-fleshed out characters and the new mystery plot in this tale that's nicely focused without too much expansion from that point.

 The final book in the series, Paladin's Faith, features Marguerite and paladin Shane, her bodyguard.
 She's trying to escape a former employer who's part of a powerful organization that wants her dead.
 Along the way, the couple have to dodge a demon-led cult that's out to get them.
-Additionally, Marguerite, Shane, and another paladin--a female named Wren--go undercover to hunt for an artificer who's crafted a devise that could devastate the world.
+Additionally, Marguerite, Shane, and another paladin--a female named Wren--go undercover to hunt for an artificer who's crafted a device that could devastate the world.
 Also, though I never really thought about it before, the suspicious death of the Saint of Steel that all these paladins served is brought up in this book as yet another suspense angle.

 Again, this story was far too long and overburdened with subplots upon subplot.
 Combine this with yet another angsty romance between two people who spend far too much time telling themselves they can't anything with the other, and it's a surefire recipe for overload.
 Sigh.
 The female paladin Wren, who's like a sister to Shane, added an interesting viewpoint to this tale.
-Besides the negatives, I did enjoy the overall story, the compelling cast of characters, and the multi-faceted mysteries were capably handled from start to finish.
+Despite the negatives, I did enjoy the overall story, the compelling cast of characters, and the multi-faceted mysteries were capably handled from start to finish.

 Note that according to the author, though there are seven surviving paladins, these are the only four stories she intends to write (well, Wren is a paladin and a good chunk of her story was told in this last book, so perhaps we can say five stories were told within the four books, leaving potentially two untold), though further entries aren't out of the realm of possibility in the future.
 I expect Kingfisher didn't initially anticipate writing more than a trilogy with The Saint of Steel but Marguerite probably got a lot of requests for a story of her own.
 I for one would have felt disappointed without finding out what happened to her after Book 1.